SimonLiu423/2023-ncku-pd2/README.md

 ## Description

-This is a bash script that helps validate your C++ code outputs for assignments in the course 2023 NCKU Program Design II.
+This is a bash script that helps validate your C++ code outputs for assignments in the course '2023 NCKU Program Design II'.

 ## Usage